TexZK/embedded-linux-labs-ext/docs/bbb/buildroot.md

 $ cp $(find images -name "am335x-boneblack-custom.dtb") /srv/tftp/
 ```

 You should restore *U-Boot* to work with TFTP and NFS.
-Run *QEMU*, press a key to reach the *U-Boot* prompt, and restore the environment variables.
+Run the board, press a key to reach the *U-Boot* prompt, and restore the environment variables.
 Finally, reset the board.<br/>
 You should now be able to log in (`root` account, no password) to reach a shell.

 ```console title="picocomBBB - U-Boot"